 "Our children were 9 months and 4 years old, respectively, at the time,'' he wrote.
 "I cannot imagine trying to coordinate anything this complicated with children of that age.
 Sorry, it was just a legitimate family blooper."

 He also addressed the rumor that he didn't stand up to shoo his children away because he wasn't wearing pants.

 He indeed had pants on, he said; he was just hoping BBC correspondent James Menendez might cut the interview short.

 "I did not stand up because, as they say, the show must go on,'' Kelly wrote.
 "Had I stood up and broken out of frame, any semblance of professionalism would have been lost."

-Kelly also wrote about his family's loss of anonymity, as they have become minor celebrities in South Korea.
+Kelly also wrote about his family's loss of anonymity as they became minor celebrities in South Korea.
 He has caught people taking pictures of him buying milk at Costco.

 "Apparently BBC Dad's calcium consumption is a hot issue,'' he wrote.